dhjw/backups/README.md

 ## Scheduled Tasks
 On Linux, set up a daily cron job as root, e.g. `0 0 * * * backup run`

-On Windows, open Task Scheduler and create a daily task with Program/script `"C:\Program Files\Git\bin\bash.exe"` and Arguments`-c 'C:\Users\d\bin\backups\backup run'` (with your path, single quotes are required).
-Enable the option "Run whether user is logged on or not" on the General tab to prevent a terminal window from popping up.
+On Windows, open Task Scheduler and create a daily task with Program/script `"C:\Program Files\Git\bin\bash.exe"` and Arguments`-c 'C:\Users\d\bin\backups\backup run'` (with your path, single quotes are important).
+Enable "Run whether user is logged on or not" on the General tab to prevent a terminal window from popping up.
+Also enable "Run task as soon as possible after a scheduled start is missed" on the Settings page.
 You can Right-click > Run the task to make sure it creates a snapshot as expected.

 It's also possible to schedule backups more frequently.